 “The situation [in Morocco] is terrible,” Cohen said.
 “It’s brutal, everyone is poor, and [people] are discriminated [against] because they are migrants.”

-Ahead of the documentary’s official release, Alexander has shown part of her film in limited screenings, such as at the 2016 AJC Decatur Book festival.
+Ahead of the documentary’s official release, Alexander has shown part of her film in limited screenings.

 “I always have a handful of European and Moroccan students in the audience of the screenings, and the fact that they are shocked and completely unaware that this is unfolding in their very backyard, to me, it really illustrates how important this story is,” Alexander said.

 After taking Alexander’s class, Johnna Gadomski (20C) decided she would intern at a refugee center in Atlanta through American Pathways this summer.

 “I had never thought of the right to migrate as such an essential part of human rights,” Gadomski said. “[Alexander] definitely changed my perception of human rights, on how subjective it is — who gets human rights and why people are not necessarily afforded the rights that they deserve.”